National Centre for Disease Control (NCDC)

 - Centre for Environmental and Occupational Health

-- Centre for Non Communicable Diseases (including Division of Biochemistry)
+- Centre for Non-Communicable Diseases

 The institute has a 24 x 7 Outbreak Monitoring Cell (OMC) operating round the clock to respond to enquiries related to disease outbreak along-with video-conferencing facility through Strategic Health Operation Centre (SHOC) to interact with the network of disease surveillance centres in the states and districts.